 “Relapse” isn’t a real metric of anything.
 At most, it’s a sign that the current plan is failing the patient, rather than the other way around.
 Instead of approaching ED behaviors like bingeing as all or nothing, abstinence or failure, a harm reduction model would reframe them in terms of how chaotic—or not—they are when they happen.

 “It may be more relevant to look at life interference,” Geller said.
 Someone who binges and purges, for instance, might only do so once a week, “but maybe it lasts all day long and has a two-day hangover.
 Versus somebody who, maybe they binge every day but it takes 20 minutes and it really doesn’t affect their life at all.”

 Substance use exists on a spectrum.
 Most of it isn’t SUD.
 Some of it is physiological dependence.
 Some of it is situational.
 Some of it is for pleasure—sought out for enjoyment, not because anything’s wrong.

-While most disordered eating doesn’t meet criteria for an ED, it’s also true that—even in its most fleeting and least harmful forms—disordered eating probably always indicates some underlying fracture.
+Most disordered eating doesn’t meet criteria for an ED.
+But it’s also true that, even in its most fleeting and least harmful forms, disordered eating probably always indicates some underlying fracture.
 There are times when I can almost think of even my BN as a fun pastime with little correlation to the rest of my life, but this never quite manages to be true.

 Shame and stigma don’t improve people’s health; support does.
-It would be significantly more helpful to people with ED if everyone else would normalize ED behaviors—stop critiquing how and what people eat—rather than continue trying to force them into someone else’s definition of normative eating, which they have clearly already tried and found to not currently meet their needs.
+It’d be much more helpful to people with ED if everyone else would normalize ED behaviors—stop critiquing how and what people eat—rather than continue trying to force them into someone else’s definition of normative eating, which they’ve clearly already tried and found to not currently meet their needs.